Interstate 15 in California: History

-Before the completion of the freeway, from 1968 to 1992, the neighborhood was known for prostitution, drugs, driveby shootings, and gangs.
-This was indirectly caused by Caltrans' plans to build a freeway in this area on land where houses were.
+Before the completion of the freeway, from 1968 through 1992, the San Diego neighborhood was known for prostitution, drugs, driveby shootings, and gangs.
+This was indirectly caused by Caltrans' plans to build a freeway in this area on land where houses were located.
 Because families did not want to live in these houses since they would be soon torn down, they rented them to individuals who were only going to be in the area on a temporary basis, many of whom were involved in illegal activities.
-Even though the freeway was officially added to the Caltrans proposals as early as 1968, it was not until March 1992 that construction began.
+Even though the freeway was officially added to the Caltrans proposals as early as 1968, it was not until March 1992 that construction began after they succeeded to evict residents to make way for it.
 Many in the city opposed the building of this freeway, although some petitioned for the freeway to be built because of the poor conditions in the neighborhood.

 Most of I-15 has undergone major improvements from Devore to the Nevada State Line, beginning in 2002 and costing $349 million.
 These improvements were designed to improve traffic flow on the heavily traveled highway for those going to and from Las Vegas.
 Most of the construction was completed by winter 2009.
 Projects include adding 39 mi of truck lanes on hills at various locations, repaving 76 mi of I-15 at various locations, adding exit numbers, renovating and rehabilitating the rest area between Baker and the Nevada State Line (Valley Wells Rest Area), reconstructing bridges in Baker, and moving the agriculture inspection station from Yermo to the Nevada State Line and including a truck weigh station.
 The new agricultural inspection station opened in August 2018.